 Resolved to read more in 2015?
 Mumsnet Book Club is the perfect place to pick up recommendations, discuss great fiction with like-minded readers, and put your questions direct to authors each month.
 Have a sneak peak at our Book Club line-up - and browse some of the other books we're eager to thumb through this year.

 The Mumsnet Book of Animal Stories - ten stories chosen from 600 entries by a panel chaired by former Children’s Laureate Anthony Browne - is out NOW.
 We've 25 free copies up for grabs - find out more.

 'Everyone has a book in them,' as the saying goes.
 If you're waiting to unleash your own story, we've tapped into the wisdom of some of the debut novelists whose creations have been featured on Mumsnet, and asked them to come up with their top 10 tips for budding authors.

-We're giving away 30 copies of Mumsnet's first cookbook, Top Bananas!
-Loaded with 120 tried-and-tested recipes (by Mumsnetters), there's breakfasts, Sunday lunches, cooking with kids and heaps more.
-Plus watch the video for our three-minute sponge cake!
+Top Bananas! is Mumsnet's first cook book and it's loaded with 120 tried-and-tested recipes (by Mumsnetters), there's breakfasts, Sunday lunches, cooking with kids and heaps more.
+Interested?
+Watch the video for our three-minute sponge cake!